photoprism/photoprism-docs/docs/funding.md

 receive a [golden label](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) and will be prioritized on the [roadmap](https://github.com/photoprism/photoprism/projects/5).

-We encourage everyone who can afford it to become a sponsor as this is ultimately best for the product and the community.
+**PhotoPrism is 100% self-funded and independent.** We encourage everyone who can afford it to become a sponsor as this is ultimately best for the product and the community.

 Thank you! 💜